 Retinal Detachment Surgery

 Based on the severity of your retinal detachment, there are several different procedures that can be done to place the retina back in its proper position.
 Most retinal detachments can be repaired with one of the following procedures:

 - Scleral buckle surgery: A silicone “buckle” (tiny bands of silicone rubber) can be sutured to the white of the eye (sclera).
 This indents the wall of the eye into a position that allows the retina to reattach.

 - Pneumatic retinopexy: A tiny bubble of gas is placed in the eye to push the retina back into place.
 This is often accompanied by laser surgery to ensure that the retina stays in the right position permanently.

 - Vitrectomy: Vitreous gel can be removed and a gas bubble can be injected to push the retina back against the wall of the eye and hold it in position.

 It is important to act quickly.
 The longer you wait, the lower the chances that good vision will be restored.

 For retinal detachment surgery in Reading, PA and the surrounding area, get in touch with Eye Consultants of Pennsylvania to schedule an evaluation.
-We have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon and can help you preserve your vision.
+We have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon and can help you preserve your vision.